Buzz Archives for July 2006

 The Web Standards Group (not to be confused with the Web Standards Project) is a grassroots organisation based in Australia dedicated to promoting web standards and accessibility.
 The organisation's activities have now spread to the other side of the world.
 The first Web Standards Group event in London was held last ...

-By Jeremy Keith | Filed in DOM Scripting TF, DOM, General
+By Jeremy Keith | Filed in DOM, DOM Scripting TF, General

 - Internet Explorer 7 Readiness Toolkit